William E. Blackstone

 William Eugene Blackstone (October 6, 1841 – November 7, 1935) was an American evangelist and Christian Zionist.
-He was the author of the Blackstone Memorial of 1891, a petition which called upon America to actively return the Holy Land to the Jewish people.
+He was the author of the Blackstone Memorial (1891), a petition which called upon the United States to actively return the Holy Land to the Jewish people.
 Blackstone was influenced by Dwight Lyman Moody, James H. Brookes, and John Nelson Darby.
-He is remembered as the author of the Blackstone Memorial.

 Life and work

-Blackstone was born in Adams, New York and became an evangelical Christian when he was 11 during revival meetings at a local Methodist church.
+Blackstone was born in Adams, New York and became an Evangelical Christian when he was 11 during revival meetings at a local Methodist church.
 He enlisted for military service during the American Civil War but was not accepted due to "frailness of body".
 Instead he joined the United States Christian Commission (similar to the modern Red Cross) and was stationed much of the time at General Ulysses S. Grant's headquarters as coordinator of medical services for injured combatants.

-On June 5, 1866, Blackstone married Sarah Lee Smith (daughter of Philander Smith) and settled in Oak Park, Illinois in 1870, where he very successfully engaged in the "business of building and property investments".
+On June 5, 1866, Blackstone married Sarah Lee Smith, daughter of Philander Smith, and settled in Oak Park, Illinois in 1870, where he very successfully engaged in the "business of building and property investments".
 Blackstone, in a single night of personal spiritual struggle, decided to dedicate his life to God.
-Renouncing material pursuits, he proclaimed for the balance of his long life, in his preaching as well as in his writing, the premillennial return and rapture of the Church.
-As he ministered across the U.S., Blackstone spoke with increasing fervor in support of Jewish restorationism.
+Renouncing material pursuits, he proclaimed for the balance of his long life, in his preaching as well as in his writing, the premillennial return and rapture of the Christian Church.
+As he ministered across the United States, Blackstone spoke with increasing fervor in support of Jewish restorationism.

-In 1878, he wrote, Jesus is Coming.
-His book became the veritable reference source of American dispensationalist thought.
-Over the next 50 years, Jesus is Coming sold multi-millions of copies worldwide and was translated into 48 languages.
+In 1878, Blackstone published his work titled Jesus is Coming under his initials W.E.B., which was widely received and remains a classic premillennial work.
+Translated into over 40 languages at the time, Blackstone's writing helped to give momentum to the resurgence in Rapture theology.